katerinasmyrli/katerinasmyrli.github.io/_news/2025-06-24-hamlyn-workshop.md.md

 related_posts: false
 ---

-> I recently co-organised the half-day workshop “Advanced Tissue Examination for Diagnostics in Surgical Soft Robotics” at the Hamlyn Symposium on Medical Robotics 2025, as part of the PALPABLE Project.
+> I recently co-organised the half-day workshop “Advanced Tissue Examination for Diagnostics in Surgical Soft Robotics” at the **[Hamlyn Symposium](https://www.hamlynsymposium.org/) on Medical Robotics 2025**, as part of the PALPABLE Project.

 ---